 Alaska Corporation For Affordable Housing (ACAH)

-In 2011, the Alaska Legislature passed HB119, amending Alaska Housing’s statutes to allow it to create a subsidiary to develop affordable housing throughout Alaska.
-As a subsidiary of Alaska Housing, ACAH has the same seven member board as Alaska Housing, with four officers: one president, two vice presidents, and a secretary/treasurer.
+In 2011, the Alaska Legislature passed HB119, amending Alaska Housing Finance Corporation’s statutes to allow it to create a subsidiary to develop affordable housing throughout Alaska.
+As a subsidiary of Alaska Housing Finance Corporation (AHFC), ACAH has the same seven member board as AHFC, with four officers: one president, two vice presidents, and a secretary/treasurer.

 Alaska Corporation for Affordable Housing